Where Does Matcha Come From? Japan vs Global Origins

 Fukuoka & Yame

-Fukuoka, particularly the Yame area, is respected for deep, umami-rich teas.
-Although volumes are limited, some producers apply these techniques to matcha, resulting in powders with a rounded, velvety taste.
+Yame is respected for deep, umami-rich teas.
+Volumes are limited, but some producers apply these techniques to matcha for a rounded, velvety taste.

 Kyoto, Japan

-Wazuka is a small tea-farming village in the hills of southern Kyoto, widely regarded by tea professionals as one of the finest areas for producing tencha for matcha.
-The combination of cool mountain air, misty mornings, and mineral-rich soil creates ideal conditions for shaded cultivation.
+A small tea village in the hills of southern Kyoto, regarded by professionals as one of the finest areas for tencha.
+Cool mountain air, misty mornings, and mineral-rich soil create ideal shading conditions.

 "Matcha-Style" Teas Produced Outside Japan

-In recent years, several countries have started producing powdered green tea inspired by Japanese matcha.
-These products can be interesting, but they usually offer a different flavour and texture.
+Several countries now make powdered green tea inspired by Japanese matcha.
+These can be interesting, but usually offer a different flavor and texture.

 China